Angles (The Strokes album): Critical

-Media response to Angles was generally favorable; aggregating website Metacritic reports a normalized rating of 71%, based on 41 reviews.
+Media response to Angles was generally favorable; aggregating website Metacritic reports a normalized rating of 71, based on 41 reviews.
 In his four-star review, David Fricke of Rolling Stone explained that the record was "worth the wait", and summed it up as "the first step away from the sound of their instant-classic debut.
 Instead of the rigid purity of 'Is This It,' the new album nods to the more expansive sound of the Velvet Underground's 1970 record, Loaded."
 Other critics praised Angles as a welcome reinvention for the band, with NME noting that it "lives up to its name by coming at you from some very obtuse places."
 Claire Suddath of Time called the album "a 10 song exercise in rock precision," and Mikael Wood of Spin proclaimed that it "reminds you why they were so irresistible in the first place".
 Amanda Petrusich of Entertainment Weekly gave the album a B−, describing it as "accordingly fractured and often inscrutable, but (with) returns to form."

 Commercial

-Angles entered the Australian albums chart at #1, the Strokes' first time at the top spot within the country and the second time such a feat has occurred thus far in the band's career.
-Meanwhile, it reached #4 in the US with an entry sales week of 89,000 units, 1,000 more than that of its predecessor, First Impressions of Earth.
+Angles entered the Australian albums chart at number one, the Strokes' first time at the top spot within the country and the second time such a feat has occurred thus far in the band's career.
+Meanwhile, it reached number four in the US with an entry sales week of 89,000 units, 1,000 more than that of its predecessor, First Impressions of Earth.
 As of 2012 it has sold 213,000 copies in United States.

 Track listing

 Personnel

-Credits adapted from liner notes and per Gus Oberg.
+Credits taken from Angles liner notes, and per Gus Oberg.